 What is Deduplication?

-When running a VM backup job with NAKIVO Backup & Replication, the data deduplication feature allows you to compare new data blocks with those that are already available in a Backup Repository.
+When running a backup job with NAKIVO Backup & Replication, the data deduplication feature allows you to compare new data blocks with those that are already available in a Backup Repository.
 If there are duplicates of data blocks, they don't get copied, and a reference to the existing data blocks is created.

 Deduplication helps you to save data storage space and reduce network load since duplicates of previously backed-up data aren’t transferred over the network.